Mananjain4/CredSmart-Loan-Approval-System/README.md

 ## 🎯 Project Overview

-CreditWise is a complete ML pipeline that takes raw loan application data, processes and engineers features, trains multiple classification models, and serves predictions through a polished interactive web interface.
+CredSmart is a complete ML pipeline that takes raw loan application data, processes and engineers features, trains multiple classification models, and serves predictions through a polished interactive web interface.

 The system evaluates applicants across 28 engineered features and outputs an approval decision with a probability score, helping understand the key factors driving the result.